 - Step 9.
 Replace the test material with the actual material.
 Use the foot pad or press Mark or hit F2 in EZCad to engrave your pattern.
 Again, do not stare at the laser in operation even with protective eyewear.
 Watch for possible issues like sparks or fires, however, and be prepared to quickly extinguish a fire if necessary. - Step 10.
 Examine the quality of your first run and adjust the laser parameters in EZCad as necessary to create your desired effect.
 The foot pedal is particularly useful for continuous or repeated operation of the laser once you've settled on your design and its ideal parameter settings.
 You can also achieve more control of the marking process by reducing the laser's speed and using the foot pad. - Step 11.
-When you have finished engraving your design, close EZCad and then turn off the laser marking machine by pressing the Fiber Laser button and then turning your key and removing it. - Step 12.
+When you have finished engraving your design, close EZCad and then turn off the laser marking machine by following these steps: - 1.
+Press the Fiber Laser button - 2.
+Press the Scan Head button - 3.
+Turn your key & remove it - Step 12.
 Cover the galvonometer lens and fully clean the workbed.
 For best results, disconnect your fiber marking machine from its power supply between uses.
 Unplug it or turn off its intermediary surge protector.